-The contribution of escaped farmed salmon in catches in the NEAC area in 2013 was again generally low in most countries, with the exception of Norway, Iceland, and Sweden, and similar to the values that have been reported in previous years.
-The estimated proportion of farmed salmon in Norwegian angling catches was the lowest on record (3.5%), whereas the proportion in samples taken from Norwegian rivers in the autumn was higher than in most recent years (21%).
-The number of salmon provisionally reported to have escaped from Norwegian farms in 2013 was 198 000, up from the previous year (38 000).
+The contribution of escaped farmed salmon to national catches in the NEAC area in 2014 was again generally low in most countries, with the exception of Norway, Iceland and Sweden, and is similar to the values that have been reported in previous years.
+Estimates of farmed fish in Norwegian angling catches were in the lower range of observed values in the time series (5%), while the proportion estimated in Norwegian rivers in the autumn was the lowest in the time series (provisionally estimated at 10%).